 Thanks for taking an interest in Baby Loves Science.
 Baby Loves Science lets you learn about your child while contributing to science!

-Each month you have a chance to receive individual feedback on a survey that has been designed by university scientists from around the world.
-Surveys are are about topics ranging from joking to learning styles.
+You have a chance to receive individual feedback on a survey that has been designed by university scientists from around the world.
+Surveys are about topics ranging from joking to learning styles.
 When enough parents fill out surveys, we will also show you your child’s strengths - perhaps pretending, or understanding language.
 With the help of parents like yourself, we will use this information to unlock secrets of how young children develop, and we will tell you what we find.

 We want to hear about the development of all types of children.
 If your child has a developmental disorder, just let us know what your child’s developmental disorder is when you register - you will get to fill out all the surveys just like everyone else!
 If enough parents of children with a specific developmental disorder fill out the same survey, that will give us a chance to learn about development specific to that group, and we will be able to feed that information back to you through the blog.